syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/breadcrumb/EJ2_ASP.MVC/overflow.md

 In the Breadcrumb component, `maxItems` and `overflowMode` properties were used to limit the number of breadcrumb items to be displayed.

-The following overflow modes are available in the Breadcrumb component.

-`Default` - Specified maxItems count will be visible and the remaining items will be hidden.
-While clicking on the previous item, the hidden item will become visible.

-`Collapsed` - Only the first and last items will be visible, and the remaining items will be hidden in the collapsed icon.
-When the collapsed icon is clicked, all items will become visible.

 In the following example, the maxItems is set as 3 with overflowMode as Default.
 To prevent breadcrumb item navigation, the `enableNavigation` property has been set to false in the Breadcrumb component.

+The following overflow modes are available in the Breadcrumb component.

+* Collapsed
+* Menu
+* Wrap
+* Scroll
+* Hidden
+* None

+## Collapsed

+Collapsed mode shows the first and last Breadcrumb items and hides the remaining items with a collapsed icon.
+When the collapsed icon is clicked, all items become visible and navigable.

+## Menu

+Menu mode shows the number of Breadcrumb items that can be accommodated within the container space and creates a submenu with the remaining items.

+## Wrap

+Wrap mode wraps the items to multiple lines when the Breadcrumb’s width exceeds the container space.

+## Scroll

+Scroll mode shows an HTML scroll bar when the Breadcrumb’s width exceeds the container space.

+## Hidden

+Hidden mode shows the maximum number of items possible in the container space and hides the remaining items.
+Clicking on a previous item will make the hidden item visible.

+## None

+None mode shows all the items on a single line.

 {% if page.publishingplatform == "aspnet-core" %}